Greetings Maryland Hunters and Trappers:

-On behalf of the Wildlife and Heritage Service team, I wish you a safe and successful season afield and thank you in advance for your continued commitment to ensuring the future of wildlife conservation and hunting in Maryland.
+On behalf of the Wildlife and Heritage Service team, I wish you a successful and enjoyable hunting season and thank you in advance for your continued commitment to ensuring the future of wildlife conservation and the hunting tradition in Maryland.

 Paul A. Peditto,